 Examples of Broadband Sensing

-Examples of how animals combine active focussed sensing by alternating it with broadband sensing; - and being passively broadband while dozing.
+Animals combine active focussed sensing by alternating it with active broadband sensing; - and being passively broadband while dozing.

 Even in their passive state, animals maintain the balance, with a broadband awareness of the shadows, sounds and scents around them.